pub trait AttributeValue: AttributeBase {

 fn parse_value_eq(input: ParseStream<'_>) -> Result<SpannedValue<Self::Partial>>

-Parses the attribute value when an equals (=
+Parses the attribute value when an equals (=) was peeked.

 Note: this is the input with the equals, and potentially following arguments.